CourtOfTheKnee88/ConfSpotter/Docs/ImportantNotes.md

 To clean the data:
 `python3 "Python/clean_conference_data.py"`

-To Convert to CSV and import into :
+To Convert to CSV and import into database:
 `python3 "Python/csv-conversion-script.py"`

 To View Data in Tables: